 - Emily's stocks and shares referred to above are to be transferred into the names of Emma Cornock Cowley, Alfred Nicholls Hillier and Clarence George Beardsworth.

-It goes on to say that the indenture made in anticipation of the intended marriage witnesses and declares
+It goes on to say that the indenture is made in anticipation of the intended marriage and